 - additional stormwater drainage pits and replacement and/or relocation of underground services (water, electricity and telephone);

 - new public furniture, interpretative signage and heritage style fencing; and

 A 30km/h speed limit will be in place once the above works are complete.
 Public art opportunities are also being explored.

 Due to the works being undertaken under traffic and significant Ergon, Telstra, stormwater and water infrastructure needing to be relocated or lowered, the works will be staged..

 This will ensure pedestrian and vehicular access to the village zone can be maintained throughout construction.

-Construction works are programmed to start on Monday 19 August 2019 and are estimated to be complete by February 2020, weather permitting.
+Construction works are programmed to start on Monday 19 August 2019 and are estimated to take approximately 6 to 7 months to complete, weather permitting.

 Thank you for your patience during construction.
 For further information, please contact Council by emailing firstname.lastname@example.org or by calling (07) 4044 3303.